HavenlyECO/pr/README.md

 exceeds 15 points an additional ``line_movement_delta`` flag is set to ``1`` or ``-1`` depending on the direction of the move.

+When ticket sentiment is available an additional ``reverse_line_move`` flag is derived.
+This compares ``line_delta`` to the public ticket percentage and marks cases where the odds move away from the popular side (for example when the line shortens on a team receiving fewer bets).
+Such moves can indicate sharp action or internal risk adjustments that the public market has yet to fully price in.

 Columns prefixed with ``pregame_`` are treated as pregame features while those starting with ``live_`` are considered live-game inputs.
 Use the ``--features-type`` option of ``train_classifier`` to train on one set or the